joahking/vhs/README.md

 test suite.

 ## TODO
+- Try in in jenkins
 - Provide a wiki pages with specs
-- Try in in jenkins
 - Try it with test unit
-- write tests
+- write specs!
 - clean up code here and in VCR
+- fix the CLI cassettes update command

 ## Contributing